 ‘The shift in public opinion is shown, above all, by the support for abolitionism even in places that owed a large share of their prosperity to the slave trade […] When (Thomas) Hardy declared that liberty for blacks and liberty for whites were indivisible, he was expressing more than a theoretical understanding.
 The unity in struggle of black and white working people found practical expression on the streets of British provincial centres in the 1970s.’4

-Nichole Black is a writer and cultural critic.
-She is currently researching Black British resistance movements at The University of Leeds.
-She blogs at www.nicoleblack.com
+Leona Nichole Black is a writer and cultural critic.
+She has an MA in Race in Resistance Movements from The University of Leeds.

 1 Malik.
 Kenan.,The Meaning of Race, Macmillan Press / New York University Press (1996), p86

 2 Malik, p74